Skip to content

 ✅ Data Validation Checklist

-• Set up Google Sheets data validation rules for all columns
+• Set up Google Sheets data validation rules

 • Create a "Data Quality" sheet with automatic error detection